Alva Belmont: Advocacy and foundations

+The Congressional Union and National Woman's Party

 The Congressional Union for Woman Suffrage (CU), originally led by Alice Paul and Lucy Burns, separated from the NAWSA in 1913.
-At the same time, Belmont was funding Laura Clay's Southern States Woman's Suffrage Conference in Kentucky, because of her Alabama roots.
-Belmont then merged the Political Equality League into the CU.
+At the same time, Belmont was funding Laura Clay's Southern States Woman's Suffrage Conference in Kentucky.
+Belmont then merged the PEA into the CU.
 Now committed to securing the passage of the 19th Amendment, she convened a "Conference of Great Women" at Marble House in the summer of 1914.
 Belmont's daughter Consuelo, who promoted suffrage and prison reform in England, addressed the gathering, which was followed by the CU's first national meeting.
 Belmont served on the executive committee of the CU from 1914 to 1916.

 In 1915, Belmont chaired the women voters' convention at the Panama-Pacific International Exposition.
 The following year, she and Paul established the National Woman's Party from the membership of the CU and organized the first picketing ever to take place before the White House, in January 1917.
 She was elected president of the National Woman's Party, an office she held until her death.
 The National Woman's Party continued to lobby for new initiatives from the Washington, D.C., headquarters that Belmont had purchased in 1929 for the group, which became the Sewall–Belmont House and Museum.
 On April 12, 2016, President Barack Obama designated Sewall–Belmont House as the Belmont–Paul Women's Equality National Monument, named for Belmont and Alice Paul.

 Later life and death

 From the early 1920s onward, she lived in France most of the time to be near her daughter Consuelo.
-She restored the 16th century Château d'Augerville and used it as a residence.
+She restored the 16th century Chateau d’Augerville and used it as a residence.
 With Paul, she formed the International Advisory Council of the National Woman's Party and the Auxiliary of American Women abroad.
 She suffered a stroke in the spring of 1932 that left her partially paralyzed, and she died in Paris of bronchial and heart ailments on January 26, 1933.
 Her funeral at Saint Thomas Episcopal Church in New York City featured all female pallbearers and a large contingent of suffragists.
 She is interred with Oliver Belmont in the Belmont Mausoleum at Woodlawn Cemetery in The Bronx, New York, for which artist Helen Maitland Armstrong designed a set of Renaissance-inspired painted glass windows.